AdiSAnkolli/All-Classification-Algorithms-ML-/README.md

 P(A|B) is probability of A given that B is True
 P(B|A) is probability of B given that A is True P(A),P(B) are individual probabilities of A and B
+How will that help us in predicting whether a pokemon is legendary or not?
+Now, comditional probability of whether a pokemon is legendary or not legendary will be calculated, with respect to the stats provided in the training data.
+If the probability of pokemon with current stats being legendary is higher than it not being legendary, then it is deemed/predicted as legendary, and vice versa.